hamk-uas/logistics_sim/README.md

 Two weeks of waste transportation traffic is simulated, with the routes (a list of locations for each vehicle, for each day) optimized by a genetic algorithm utilizing a simulator to calculate and minimize a cost function that depends on the routing.
 A monetary cost is calculated based on fuel consumption, overtime work, and daily penalties for overfull pickup sites.

 The simulation type is **process-based discrete event simulation**.
-The main simulation is implemented in Python using [SimPy](https://simpy.readthedocs.io/en/latest/), and the optimizer uses a faster C++ implementation using [SimCpp](https://github.com/luteberget/simcpp).
+The main simulation is implemented in Python using [SimPy](https://simpy.readthedocs.io/en/latest/), and the optimizer uses a faster C++ implementation of the same simulation model using [SimCpp](https://github.com/luteberget/simcpp).

 The simulation model consists of the following types of components:
 * **Pickup site** (location)